nicholasjamesboyd/ShipDesigner/README.md

 Run the code and download the corresponding csv file for a sorted table of the most efficient fleet design

-This code is the implementation of the algorithm and equations described in the Master's Thesis "Design Optimization of OSVs for Operation on the Flemish Pass Basin" by Nicholas Boyd, copyright Memorial University of Newfoundland
+This code is the implementation of the algorithm and equations described in the Master's Thesis "Concept Design Optimization of OSVs for Operation on the Flemish Pass Basin" by Nicholas Boyd